 In 1883 Konstantinos opened his own merchant company with immediate success.
 Within a few years he became the biggest exporter of hazelnuts in Marseille and western Europe.
 At the same time he was responsible for increasing the import and export of all types of dried fruit.

-During the war years (1914-1918), Konstantinidis helped and supported various people.
-He supported students of Pontic Greek descent to continue their studies at a time when their parents were being marched to their death by the Turks.
+During the war years (1914-1918), he helped and supported various people including students of Pontic Greek descent to continue their studies at a time when their parents were being marched to their death by the Kemalists.

-From 1918 onwards, Konstantinidis become a protagonist in the movement towards an independent Pontus, contributing not only with his time but also financially.
-On October 1917 following the Bolshevik revolution in Russia and the exit of Russian troups from Pontus, Konstantinidis sent letters from Marseilles to Pontic Greeks worldwide to prepare for the common cause.
-At the same time, he appealed to the Entente putting forth a proposition for the formation of an independent Pontic Republic .
+From 1918 on, Konstantinidis become a protagonist in the movement towards an independent Pontus contributing not only with his time but also financially.
+On October 1917 following the Bolshevik revolution in Russia and the exit of Russian troops from Pontus, Konstantinidis sent letters from Marseilles to Pontic Greeks worldwide to prepare for the common cause.
+At the same time he appealed to the Entente putting forth a proposition for the formation of an independent Pontic Republic.
 He sent promotional leaflets comprising the map of Pontus, and in Greek and French text added slogans calling for Pontic Greeks to stand up and demand their right to independence.

-On the 13th of November 1917, he wrote a letter to the organization ‘Pontos' in Athens advising them that he had talks with the Greek Prime Minister Eleutherios Venizelos who was encouraged by the moves towards independence, and in fact gave his support and guaranteed the movement.
+On the 13th of November 1917, he wrote a letter to the organization Pontos in Athens advising them that he had talks with the Greek Prime Minister Eleftherios Venizelos who was encouraged by the moves towards independence, and in fact gave his support and guaranteed the movement.

 From the outset, Konstantinidis was keeping the Greek government informed of his work, however as time went by, the Greek Government gradually withdrew their support.

-Konstantinidis sent letters to world leaders asking for their support for an independent Pontus.
-He was also advised of such efforts by others worldwide.
-He was also in close contact with the Greek delegation which took part in the Paris Peace Conference in 1919.
+Konstantinidis sent letters to world leaders asking for their support for an independent Pontus and was also advised of such efforts by others worldwide.
+He was also in close contact with the Greek delegation which took part at the Paris Peace Conference in 1919.

 Just before his death in 1930, Konstantinidis donated 44 pieces of his valuable artwork to the Greek National Art Gallery.
 He also donated his extensive book collection to the Aristotelian University of Thessaloniki.